Modular Vehicle Routing Problem: Applications in Logistics: Problem Definition and Formulation

-A fleet of identical MVs $\mathcal{K}$ with capacity $Q$ are ready at the depot to serve all customers in $\mathcal{N}$ by platoons.
+A fleet of identical $K$ MVs $\mathcal{K}=\{1, \ldots, K\}$ with capacity $Q$ are ready at the depot to serve all customers in $\mathcal{N}$ by platoons.
 An MV platoon consists of one or more identical connected MV(s).
-Denote $\mathcal{L}=\{1, 2, ..., L\}$ as the set of the feasible size of an MV platoon, where $L$ is the maximum size of an MV platoon.
+Denote $\mathcal{L}=\{1, 2, ..., L\}$ as the set of the feasible size of an MV platoon, where $L$ is the maximum platoon length.
 The constraint of the size is named platoon capacity constraint.
 As illustrated in Figure \ref{fig:docking}, an MV platoon can adjust its size by docking or splitting with other MV(s) at a customer node.
+In Figure \ref{fig:docking}, two MV platoons meet at customer \(i\) and dock into a single MV platoon consisting of three MVs.
+After traveling along arc \((i,j)\), this platoon splits at customer \(j\) into two MV platoons.
+Note that the platoons formed after splitting at \(j\) are different from the two platoons that merged at \(i\).
+Specifically, in the new platoons, \(k_2\) and \(k_3\) are grouped together, rather than \(k_1\) and \(k_2\).
 One customer can and can only be served by one MV in the passing platoon, which means that each customer's demand is independent and indivisible during transportation.

+Figure \ref{fig:sol} shows a feasible solution of MVRP with 15 customers and 4 MVs.
+In this solution, a platoon with three MVs, i.e., $k_1$, $k_2$, $k_3$, and $\mathrm{MV}_D$ starts from the depot.
+This platoon splits at customer 6 into two sub-platoons.
+After splitting with $k_1$ at customer 8, $k_2$ docks with $k_3$ at customer 12. $\mathrm{MV}_D$ does not dock or split with the other 3 MVs.

+In some logistics delivery tasks, customers may have no time window constraints and such problems can be referred to as CMVRP.
+However, customers often have time window constraints in urban on-demand delivery scenarios, transforming the problem into an MVRPTW.
+In the MVRPTW, each customer $i$ has a service time $h_i$ and a time window $[e_i, l_i]$, which specifies that the service cannot start either before or after the designated time window.
+Furthermore, the MVRPTW must consider the time synchronization of MV platoons.
+Specifically, when multiple MV platoons merge, they must all arrive at the same customer location before the docking process can begin.
+For example, in Figure \ref{fig:docking}, assuming \(k_1\) and \(k_2\) arrive at customer \(i\) earlier than \(k_3\), they need to wait for \(k_3\) to arrive before performing docking.
+Waiting is permitted at all locations.
+Both docking and splitting operations take a fixed reformulation time $t_f$.